jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-operators/genetic-operators.rst

 Genetic Operators
 *****************

-* Below is a collection of common genetic operators for each broad type of representation
+* Below is a collection of common genetic operators for broad types of representations

     * This is by no means exhaustive
     * Further, it should not be assumed that they are particularly effective
+    * They are intended to provide foundational ideas

 * These operators focus on representations for genetic algorithms